Here are 18 of the best new releases coming to Netflix UK in December 2022

-Best new series on Netflix 2022: 18 films and TV series coming to Netflix UK in December
+Netflix December 2022: Pinocchio 2022 and 17 of the best new releases coming to Netflix UK in December

 Here are 18 of the most highly rated new releases movies on Netflix UK in December 2022.